 - Fasten the controller to a waist belt, or shoulder-/neck strap, in the most comfortable operating position.
-The emergency stop button should be on the right-hand side. - The operating levers must be in neutral position before start up. - To activate the controller, wait 2 seconds after starting the control system and then release the emergency stop button by turning it clockwise.
+The emergency stop button should be on the right-hand side. - 2.
+Push button on the User Interface.
+The LED above that button will blink. - To activate the controller, pull out the emergency stop button by turning it clockwise.
 The LED above the remote button becomes steady and the warning lamps on the stabiliser legs blink.